 In this paper, we consider the unconstrained minimization problem

 where $f: \mathbb{R}^d \to \mathbb{R}$ is strongly convex and twice continuously differentiable.
-We focus on the non-asymptotic global convergence properties of quasi-Newton methods for solving problem \eqref{objective_function}.
+We focus on the non-asymptotic global convergence properties of quasi-Newton methods for solving Problem \eqref{objective_function}.
 The core idea behind quasi-Newton methods is to mimic the update of Newton's method using only first-order information, i.e., the gradients of $f$.
 Specifically, the update rule at the $k$-th iteration is

 where $\eta_k$ is the step size and $B_k \in \reals^{d\times d}$ is a matrix constructed from the gradients of $f$ to approximate the Hessian $\nabla^2{f(x_k)}$.
 Various quasi-Newton methods have been developed, each distinguished by its strategy for constructing the Hessian approximation $B_k$ and its inverse.
-The key methods among them are the Davidon-Fletcher-Powell (DFP) method \cite{davidon1959variable,fletcher1963rapidly}, the Broyden-Fletcher-Goldfarb-Shanno (BFGS) method \cite{broyden1970convergence,fletcher1970new,goldfarb1970family,shanno1970conditioning}, the Symmetric Rank-One (SR1) method \cite{conn1991convergence,khalfan1993theoretical}, the Broyden method \cite{broyden1965class}, and the limited-memory BFGS (L-BFGS) method \cite{nocedal1980updating,liu1989limited}.
-Notably, these quasi-Newton methods directly maintain and update the inverse matrix $B_k^{-1}$ using a constant number of matrix-vector multiplications, resulting in a computational cost of $\mathcal{O}(d^2)$ per iteration, reducing the cost per iteration of Newton's method which involves computing the Hessian and solving a linear system that could incur a computational cost of $\mathcal{O}(d^3)$.
+The key methods among them are the Davidon-Fletcher-Powell (DFP) method \cite{davidon1959variable,fletcher1963rapidly}, the Broyden-Fletcher-Goldfarb-Shanno (BFGS) method \cite{broyden1970convergence,fletcher1970new,goldfarb1970family,shanno1970conditioning}, the Symmetric Rank-One (SR1) method \cite{conn1991convergence,khalfan1993theoretical}, and the Broyden method \cite{broyden1965class}.
+Notably, these quasi-Newton methods directly maintain and update the inverse matrix $B_k^{-1}$ using a constant number of matrix-vector multiplications.
+This results in a computational cost of $\mathcal{O}(d^2)$ per iteration and thus makes quasi-Newton methods more efficient than Newton's method, which involves computing the Hessian and solving a linear system that could incur a computational cost of $\mathcal{O}(d^3)$ per iteration.